Michael-Sebero/Ephemeral-Overlay/README.md

 **Typical RAM usage:**
 * Light: 200-500 MB (~1-2% of 16GB)
 * Heavy: 1-2 GB (~5-10% of 16GB)
 * Allocated: 50% of total RAM by default (`OVERLAY_BASE_SIZE`).
 That's a ceiling, not a reservation.
-Tmpfs only uses what's actually written
+TMPFS only uses what's actually written

 ---